 Practicing the Spiritual Principles of the 12 Steps

-Regardless of whether you subscribe to a monotheistic religion like Judaism, Christianity, or Islam, or you take part in a non-theistic religion like Buddhism and Taoism, spirituality is a vital part of your recovery experience.
-The same goes if people who fall into an agnostic or atheistic line of thinking.
+Regardless of whether you subscribe to a monotheistic religion like Judaism, Christianity, or Islam, or you take part in a non-theistic religion like Buddhism and Taoism, spirituality is crucial in the recovery experience and can be practiced according to your own beliefs.
+Choosing a higher power can enrich your recovery journey while still fitting different spiritual backgrounds.
+The same goes for people who fall into an agnostic or atheistic line of thinking.

 That being said, most individuals have a difficult time prioritizing their spiritual health and their attention easily strays away from spiritual maintenance as life’s distractions preoccupy their time.

-In case you are struggling with your spiritual well-being, here are 12 ways you can practice the spiritual principles of recovery every day:
+In case you are struggling with your spiritual well-being, here are 12 ways you can practice the spiritual principles of recovery every day through daily prayers or reflection personalized to fit your individual beliefs and needs:

 Acceptance in Recovery